uvmain/zene/README.md

 - [ ] When a music dir is removed from .env, remove it from the DB
 - [ ] fix mutex and cache check for GetMetadataForMusicBrainzAlbumId
 - [ ] getArtistInfo with includeNotPresent=true should also fetch artist image links from Deezer
+- [ ] getArtistInfo should fetch biography if user sets lastfm creds